Alonso-del-Arte/chess/doc/Variants.md

 regular chess than racing kings.
 There are no pawns at all in racing kings, and no checkmate either.
 You're not even allowed to put the opponent king in check.

+As there are no pawns, the game starts with only sixteen pieces total on the board.
+Both sides' pieces are placed on the first and second ranks in a special arrangement.
+The goal for each side is to get the king to the eighth rank before the other king.
+The finish line is marked on the eighth rank, so we can restate the goal of the game as that you want your king to cross the finish line.

 ![Racing kings at first](../diagrams/openings/RacingKingsStart.png)

 FEN: 8/8/8/8/8/8/krbnNBRK/qrbnNBRQ w - - 0 1